sebkuepers/crewai_ray_masumi_demo/README.md

 RAY_TOKEN you can set yourself.
 PAYMENT_SERVICE_URL is the URL of the Masumi Payment Service.
 PAYMENT_API_KEY is the API Key of the Masumi Payment Service.

 AGENT_IDENTIFIER is the identifier you get after registering your Agentic Service on the Masumi Network.
+We provide you an easy way to register this demo.
+See below.

 3. Install the project in editable mode
 With hatch installed, run: